 Making ravioli really doesn’t need to be overcomplicated, so I broke this recipe down into a few easy steps.

-Note: You don’t need any fancy ravioli-making tools for this recipe.
+Note: You don’t need any fancy ravioli-making tools for this vegan spinach ravioli recipe.
 However, if you have one, go for it!
-And, here’s one that I recommend if you really want to get one.
-Ravioli Maker
+Here’s one that I recommend if you want one: Ravioli Maker

 Ingredient Notes and Substitutions

-Herbs - Fresh basil and parsley come together to create a lovely Italian flavor.
-Dried versions of these herbs work too.
-Just use a bit less than what the recipe calls for.
+- Herbs – Basil and parsley come together to create a lovely Italian flavor.
+Fresh or dried versions of these herbs work too.

 Step-by-Step Instructions